karansydv/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> Lending club project Problem statement:In this case study, we are using EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+> Lending club project Problem statement: In this case study, we are using EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 ## Table of Contents